 Read also: The ultimate guide to liquidity and cash flow

-Why do you need cash flow statements?
+Why do you need a cash flow statement?

 How to prepare a cash flow statement